Actively Recruiting

 - Regular use of probiotics, prebiotics, or vitamin D supplements within 6 months before screening

-- Diagnosed with pulmonary tuberculosis, allergic asthma, COPD, mast cell activation syndrome, or other respiratory diseases needing treatment
+- Diagnosed pulmonary tuberculosis, allergic asthma, COPD, mast cell activation syndrome, or other respiratory diseases needing treatment

 - Sinusitis, otitis media, or respiratory infections within 14 days before study start

-- Pregnant or lactating women
+- Pregnant or breastfeeding women

 AI-Screening